InsightDataScience/wiki-content/content/SQLAlchemy-Alembic/SQLAlchemy-Alembic.md

-SQLAlchemy and Alembic

-What are ORMs and why are they cool?
-What specific challenges do they solve (ie migrations)?
-How does Alembic work?

 # SQLAlchemy
-- What are ORMs and why are they cool?

 Object-relational-mapping is the idea of being able to write queries using the object-oriented paradigm of your preferred programming language.
 So, ORMs (object relational mappers) are basically libraries that try to implement this functionality in your choice of programming language.
 Examples are : [SQLAlchemy](https://www.sqlalchemy.org/),[Django ORM](https://www.fullstackpython.com/django-orm.html)
    - why are ORMs cool: